Transcript Available from LTV Dream Team Meetup

 When you bring three dynamic ops-minded sales leaders together, they’re bound to generate interesting ideas.
-Download the transcript of our recent Strategic BizOps meetup to hear how Bryan House, Emmanuelle Skala, and Matt McGinty tackled topics like customer value realization, changing power dynamics between Net New and Account Management, the differences between Account Management and Customer Success roles, organizational reporting considerations, and — what can sometimes be the third rail — compensation.
+In our recent Strategic BizOps meetup Bryan House, Emmanuelle Skala, and Matt McGinty tackled topics like customer value realization, changing power dynamics between Net New and Account Management, the differences between Account Management and Customer Success roles, organizational reporting considerations, and — what can sometimes be the third rail — compensation.

 The strategic value of the role of Account Management is growing in B2B recurring revenue businesses.
 From Bryan House: “If you have an incremental dollar to spend, where do you get the best return?
 The greatest return and the fastest return...as you scale...starts to come from the Account Management of the business…”

 SaaS has broadened the scope of skills needed for Account Management.
 From Emmanuelle Skala: In SaaS, “The Account Manager absolutely needs to be equally, if not more, skilled than the Sales rep, because they have to be product experts and they have to be selling, not only the existing solution but new solutions and they have to be doing retention and they have to be doing upsell and they have to be saving accounts...When you look for the skills of an Account Manager, it’s harder to find because there are more things that the Account Manager needs to do than a business Sales rep.”